Two kick out the plexiglass of the door frame to burglarize a Dollar General in Macon

 The second suspect remained outside.
 The burglary took place between 2 and 2:30 a.m.

-Anyone with information on the identity of the suspects or the burglary is asked to contact sheriff’s Investigator Amanda Baker at 478-803-2597 or at abaker@maconbibb.us, or leave an anonymous tip with Macon Regional Crimestoppers at 478-742-2330.
+Anyone with information about the identity of the suspects or the burglary is asked to contact sheriff’s investigator Amanda Baker at 478-803-2597 or abaker@maconbibb.us, or leave an anonymous tip with Macon Regional Crimestoppers at 478-742-2330.

 Comments